 In addition to humectants, it is also important to drink plenty of water to keep the body hydrated from the inside out.
 Avoiding excessive alcohol consumption and consuming a diet rich in water-rich fruits and vegetables can also help prevent dehydration.

-If your skin is already dehydrated, you may need to take more drastic measures to restore moisture.
-This can include using hydrating masks, serums, and facial mists that contain humectants.
 Additionally, incorporating facial oil into your routine can help to lock in moisture and prevent further water loss.
 In severe cases of dehydration, it may be necessary to seek medical treatment.

 FAQs